Home Health Taking Antibiotics Safely

 Do antibiotics affect birth control?

 Some antibiotics may increase the breakdown of estrogen, decreasing the effectiveness of birth control.
-But according to Planned Parenthood, the only antibiotic that could make birth control less effective is rifampin, known under the brand names Rifadin and Rimactane.
+The antibiotic brand names that could make birth control less effective are Rifadin (rifampin) and Rimactane (rifampin), according to Planned Parenthood and the CDC.

 Medicine bottles stored on shelf